Homogeneous Linear Inequality Constraints for Neural Network Activations: Linear constraints for deep learning models

 The theorem states that an intersection of half-spaces (half-space or H-representation) can be written as the Minkowski sum of a convex combination of the polyhedron's vertices and a conical combination of some rays (vertex or V-representation).
 One can switch algorithmically between these two viewpoints via the double description method \cite{Motzkin1953, Fukuda1996}, which we discuss in the following.
 Thus, the H-representation, which is natural when modeling inequality constraints, can be transformed into the V-representation, which can be incorporated into gradient-based neural network training.

 In this paper, we focus on \textit{homogeneous} constraints of the form \eqref{eq:homogeneous_constraints}, for which the feasible set is a polyhedral cone.
 Due to the special structure of this set, we can avoid to work with the convex combination parameters in \eqref{eq:minkowski_weyl}, which is numerically advantageous (Section~\ref{sec:extension}), and we can efficiently combine modeling constraints and domain constraints, such as a $[-1,1]$-pixel domain for images (Section~\ref{sec:combine_constraints}).
+Such a polyhedral cone is shown in Figure~\ref{fig:dd_method}.